Clan Rising

 What does the surname Duncan mean?

-From the Gaelic Donnchadh ('brown warrior') — the personal name borne by Duncan I, King of Scots (c.1001–1040), the Duncan murdered by Macbeth in Shakespeare's play (and, less dramatically, in real history at Bothganowan in 1040).
+From the Gaelic Donnchadh ('brown warrior'), the personal name borne by Duncan I, King of Scots (c.1001–1040), the Duncan murdered by Macbeth in Shakespeare's play (and, less dramatically, in real history at Bothganowan in 1040).
 The name was widely current in mediaeval Scotland and produced both the patronymic Duncan and the cognate Donaldson.
 The Duncans of Lundie in Forfar (later Earls of Camperdown) were the principal Lowland-aristocratic line; the Highland Duncans were associated with the Robertsons of Atholl, who claimed descent from the same royal Duncan.
+The Robertsons of Atholl, Donnachaidh in Gaelic, claim descent from Duncan, brother of Robert II of Scotland, and through him from Donnchadh Reamhar of the 14th century; their territory was the Atholl uplands of north Perthshire.

 Where does the Duncan family come from?